New York Daily Mirror: Overview

-By the 1930s, the Daily Mirror was one of the Hearst Corporation's largest papers in terms of circulation.
-However, the paper never became a significantly profitable property as its earnings were mostly destined to support the company's faltering afternoon papers, and in its later years it declined substantially despite numerous efforts to turn things around.
+By the mid-1930s, the Daily Mirror was one of the Hearst Corporation's largest papers in terms of circulation.
+The paper never became a significantly profitable property, however, as its earnings were mostly destined to support the company's faltering afternoon papers, and in its later years it declined substantially, despite numerous efforts to turn things around.

+History

+The Daily Mirror was first published on June 24, 1924.
+Hearst hired Philip Payne away from the Daily News as managing editor of the Mirror.
+Payne's circulation-building stunts ranged from in 1926 reviving the sensational Hall–Mills murder case to sponsoring and being a passenger on the Old Glory, 1927 transatlantic flying record attempt — in which he was killed.

+Hearst preferred the broadsheet format and sold the Mirror to an associate in 1928, only to buy it back in 1932.

 Despite having the second-highest daily circulation of an American newspaper at the time, the Daily Mirror closed in 1963, after the 114-day 1962–63 New York City newspaper strike (which also contributed to the death of the Herald Tribune, the Journal-American and the World-Telegram and Sun).
 On October 16, 1963, the Daily Mirror published its last issue.
+The Mirror's management blamed the closure on the effects of the strike aggravating existing problems at the paper.
 The Daily Mirror name rights were at that point acquired by its rival the Daily News.

+1971–1972 revival

 On January 4, 1971, publisher Robert W. Farrell revived the New York Daily Mirror in name only, as a tabloid, published in Long Island City, Queens.
 Operating on a shoestring budget, the paper faced obstruction from the Daily News (from whom it had acquired the Daily Mirror name rights after the Daily News let them lapse).
 This new iteration of the Daily Mirror ceased publication on February 28, 1972.